andyleeboo/qwerty-3-cipher/README.md

 To decrypt a message encrypted with the QWERTY-3 Cipher, the recipient would need to know the algorithm and the exact correspondence between letters and coordinates.

 Please note that this is just a fictional cipher example, and it is not considered to be a secure encryption method in practice.

+This project was created with the aid of an AI language model, [ChatGPT by OpenAI](https://openai.com/blog/chatgpt/).